 Emphasize the theme throughout the lesson.
-Every lesson in this teacher guide lists a carefully chosen topic, theme, and desired student response.
+Every lesson in this teacher guide lists a carefully chosen topic, theme, and desired response.
 As you do learning activities together, talk about the theme and help the students understand how it connects with their lives.

-As you communicate the lesson theme, use as many of the five senses as possible.
+As you communicate the lesson theme, appeal to your students' five senses.
 Children have different ways of learning.
 Our writers try to incorporate different learning styles by providing options for various activities.
 Strive for variety in your presentations and activities.
 Not every student is going to relate to every part of the lesson.

 Use the visual aids provided for the lessons.
-Check out what is available on the resource CD.
+Check out what is available on the downloads page.
 Students learn better when they see and hear.

-Many lessons provide the opportunities for students to actively participate in the lesson.
+Let students actively participate in the lesson.
 Don't be afraid to let students get out of their seats and to learn in pairs or groups.
 Primaries are social and want to talk, act, and help.
 This is a time when you can make applications that will help students remember themes.
 Students learn best when they see, hear, and do.